?convergence

 function, If random effect variance is near zero, simplify the model by removing it.
 However, by removing the random effect we are loosing the model complexity and potentially important variation that the random effect was initially intended to capture.

-Or other option is to include the block as a fixed effects and re-analyze the experiment.
+Another option is to include the block as a fixed effect and re-analyze the experiment.
 If there are no other random effects in the model, you can use the function gls()

 - fixed-effect model matrix is rank deficient